boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

 ***

-**NOTE: It is usually a good idea to use the `--help` option to get an overview and documentation about the available commands and options.
-This will guarantee that you will get the description of commands that directly matches your SIRIUS version.**
+**NOTE: It is usually a good idea to use the `--help` option to obtain an overview of the available commands and options.
+This will guarantee that you will have a description of the commands that directly matches your SIRIUS version.**

 In the following, the most important commands and options are described shortly.

 ***

-Since version 4.4.0 the SIRIUS commandline program is designed as a toolbox that provides different tools (subcommands) for metabolite identification.
+The SIRIUS commandline program is designed as a toolbox that provides different tools (subcommands) for metabolite identification.
 These tools can be concatenated to *toolchains* to compute multiple analysis steps at once.
 We distinguish subcommands of